-If Hodgkin lymphoma spreads, the most common locations where it spreads are the lung, spleen, liver, bone marrow, or bone.
+If Hodgkin lymphoma spreads to areas that are not lymph nodes, the most common locations include the lung, spleen, liver, bone marrow, or bone.
 Hodgkin lymphoma can spread to other parts of the body, but this is unusual.

 Types of Hodgkin lymphoma

 There are different types of Hodgkin lymphoma.
 It is important to know the type because this may affect how the cancer is treated.
 Doctors determine the type of Hodgkin lymphoma based on how the cells look under a microscope and whether the cells contain certain abnormal proteins.
 These cells are taken using a tissue biopsy (see Diagnosis).

 The American Joint Committee on Cancer (AJCC) recognizes 2 major categories of Hodgkin lymphoma: classic Hodgkin lymphoma and nodular lymphocyte-predominant Hodgkin lymphoma.

 Classic Hodgkin lymphoma (cHL)

 cHL is the most common type of Hodgkin lymphoma.
 About 95% of cases of Hodgkin lymphoma are within the cHL category. cHL is diagnosed when certain abnormal lymphocytes, known as Reed-Sternberg cells, are found. cHL is divided into 4 subtypes, based on the appearance of the lymph node structure and cells:

 Nodular sclerosis Hodgkin lymphoma.
 Nodular sclerosis Hodgkin lymphoma is the most common subtype of cHL.
 It affects up to 80% of people diagnosed with cHL.
 Nodular sclerosis Hodgkin lymphoma is most common in young adults, especially women.
 In addition to Reed-Sternberg cells, there are bands of connective tissue (called fibrosis) found in the lymph node.
 The presence of these bands can help diagnose this type of Hodgkin lymphoma.
 This type of lymphoma often affects the lymph nodes in the central part of the chest, called the mediastinum.